Quantum Algorithms Researcher

 Software & AlgorithmsFull TimeToronto, ON

-Your role & responsibilities
+Your role and responsibilities:

 As a quantum algorithms researcher, you will be a part of Xanadu’s software and algorithms group, working in collaboration with our team of scientists and software developers.
 Your main role will include discovering new quantum algorithms, implementing new functionalities in Xanadu's software library PennyLane, inventing key intellectual property, and publishing scientific papers in prestigious journals.
 You will also work on problems of real-world impact in collaboration with our partners and customers.